 Does Sapa have an ATM?: Yes, several

-The Food – Every restaurant in town is significantly more expensive than everywhere else in Vietnam.
+Restaurants in Sapa – Every restaurant in town is significantly more expensive than everywhere else in Vietnam.
 It was difficult to find a meal for under 100,000 dong ($5 USD) which I know in the rest of the country I can get fat for that much per day!
 The worst part, even for the elevated prices the food was just bad.
-I had few meals that were actually decent, but it was very disappointing because overall I really like the food in Vietnam.
+I had a few meals that were actually decent, but it was very disappointing because overall I really like the food in Vietnam.

 Related Article: Getting Fat For $5 A Day In Vietnam